 You are taking Bravelle in an attempt to get pregnant.
 When you buy supplemental insurance preconception your normal labor and delivery will be a covered benefit and the cash payments you receive may greatly exceed the premium you pay.

-Supplemental health insurance replaces mom’s income if she needs to leave work early for bed rest, while she is recovering from childbirth, and if her recovery is delayed due to complications of delivery.
-Also, additional payments may be made for each infant confined to the NICU.
+Short-term disability insurance replaces mom’s income if she needs to leave work early for bed rest, while she is recovering from childbirth, and if her recovery is delayed due to complications of delivery.
+Also, additional payments may be made for each infant confined to the NICU via hospital indemnity coverage.

 Bravelle Injection Cost Cutting